ohiislambd/teaching_did_spring26/README.md

 # Learning Goals

-By the end of this tutorial, students should be able to:
+By the end of this tutorial, students you be able to:

 - describe the logic of a DiD design
 - compute a DiD estimate using average outcomes